 In the next example, we install the package in a completely different area, by explicitly specifying the path to it as a third argument to cmt create:

-cmt create Foo v1 /ProjectB Configuring environment for package Foo version v1.
-CMT version v1r18p20051101.
-Root set to /ProjectB.
-System is Linux-i686 Installing the path directory Installing the package directory Installing the version directory Installing the cmt directory Installing the src directory Creating setup scripts.
+Installing the path directory Installing the package directory Installing the version directory Installing the cmt directory Installing the src directory Creating setup scripts.
 Creating cleanup scripts.

 Several file creations occurred at this level :